Mahmoudz/Porto/README.md

 <Summary>Controllers</Summary>
 <br>

-Controllers are responsible for validating the request, serving the request data and building a response. *Validation and response, happens in separate classes, but triggered from the Controller*.
+Controllers are responsible for validating the request, serving the request data, and building a response. *Validation and response happen in separate classes but triggered from the Controller*.

-The Controllers concept is the same as in MVC *(They are the C in MVC)*, but with limited and predefined responsibilities.
+*The Controllers concept is the same as in MVC (They are the C in MVC), but with limited and predefined responsibilities.*

 #### Principles:

-- Controllers SHOULD NOT know anything about the business logic or about any business object.
+- Controllers SHOULD NOT know anything about business logic or any business object.
 - A Controller SHOULD only do the following jobs:
    1. Reading a Request data (user input)
    2. Calling an Action (and passing request data to it)
-   3. Building a Response (usually build response based on the data collected from the Action call)
+   3. Building a Response (usually builds the response based on the data collected from the Action call)
-- Controllers SHOULD NOT have any form of business logic.
-(It SHOULD call an Action to perform the business logic).
+- Controllers SHOULD NOT have any form of business logic (It SHOULD call an Action to perform the business logic).
 - Controllers SHOULD NOT call Container Tasks.
-They MAY only call Actions.
-(And then Actions can call Container Tasks).
+They MAY only call Actions (And then Actions can call Container Tasks).
 - Controllers CAN be called by Routes Endpoints only.
-- Every Container UI folder (Web, API, CLI) will have its own Controllers.
+- Every Container UI folder (Web, API, CLI) will have its Controllers.

-You may wonder why we need the Controller! when we can directly call the Action from the Route.
-The Controller layer helps making the Action reusable in multiple UI's (Web & API), since it doesn't build a response, and that reduces the amount of code duplication across different UI's.
+You may wonder why we need the Controller when we can directly call the Action from the Route.
+The Controller layer helps make the Action reusable in multiple UI's (Web & API), since it doesn't build a response, and that reduces the amount of code duplication across different UI's.

 Here's an example below:

 - UI (Web): Route `W-R1` -> Controller `W-C1` -> Action `A1`.
 - UI (API): Route `A-R1` -> Controller `A-C1` -> Action `A1`.

-As you can see in the example above the Action `A1` was used by both routes `W-R1` and `A-R1`, with the help of the Controllers layer that lives in each UI.
+As you can see in the example above, the Action `A1` was used by both routes `W-R1` and `A-R1`, with the help of the Controllers layer that lives in each UI.

 ***